theintencity/ezcall/README.md

 If you want to use the client in browser extension, enable developer mode in your Chrome browser, and drag-drop the `chrome-extension.zip` file on the extensions page to install.
+For using your Firebase cloud messaging/service account, you will need to add your own data for this to work.
 If you want to use the web app or installed app (progressive web app), just visit the main webapp, from Chrome browser on Windows, Mac, or Android.